paysis/shengenbot/README.md

 # shengenbot
-A discord bot created by and for Shengen.
+A discord bot created by and for Shengen discord server.

 # Usage
 Create .env file in top-level project directory and define TOKEN and OUTDIR environment variables.

-To build: npm run build
+To build: `npm run build`

-To build and immediately start: npm run start
+To build and immediately start: `npm run start`